 "Soccer players have large quads because the sport demands powerful leg muscles," says Jim Liston, MEd, CSCS, former strength and conditioning coach for Major League Soccer's Los Angeles Galaxy and co-founder of Competitive Athletic Training Zone (CATZ, catzsports.com).
-"Add these exercises to your routine and you'll feel the effects after just eight sessions."
+"Add these exercises to your routine and you'll feel the effects of stronger legs after just eight sessions."

 - Dumbbell High Pull/Backward Broad Jump.
 Place your feet just wider than shoulder-width apart and hold a dumbbell in your right hand.
 Drop into a squat position, allowing the dumbbell to fall toward the floor between your knees, then jump up explosively as you pull the weight to shoulder height with the force generated from your legs.
 Land softly and sink back to the starting position.
 Perform eight reps, then switch hands and do eight more.